Stochastic differential equation approach to understanding the population control bias in full configuration interaction quantum Monte Carlo: Introduction

 This paper is organized as follows: After introducing FCIQMC as a random process with its main equations in Sec.~\ref{sec:fciqmc}, and stating computational details in Sec.~\ref{sec:sim} we provide evidence for non-universal scaling laws of the population control bias in Sec.~\ref{sec:evidence}.
 Various energy estimators are defined and exact relations for the population control bias are derived in Sec.~\ref{sec:exactpcb} before developing a scalar model that leads to a solvable stochastic differential equation in Sec.~\ref{sec:scalar}.
-Section \ref{sec:noiseinfciqmc} discusses explicit expressions linking the population control bias to the matrix structure of the Hamiltonian within the integer walker number FCIQMC algorithm.
+The reweighting procedure for unbiased estimators is derived and analyzed in the context of the present work in Sec.~\ref{sec:Reweighting}.
+Section~\ref{sec:noiseinfciqmc} discusses explicit expressions linking the population control bias to the matrix structure of the Hamiltonian within the integer walker number FCIQMC algorithm.
 These are further applied to the non-interacting Bose-Hubbard chain, before concluding in Sec.~\ref{sec:conclusion}.
-Appendices provide a proof that the shift estimator is an upper bound for the projected energies in App.~\ref{sec:upperbound} and a detailed derivation of the exact solution of the stochastic differential equation with Greens functions in App.~\ref{sec:GreensFunctions}.
+Appendix \ref{sec:params} reports data on the influence of simulation parameters on the outcome and finds no significant dependence of the population control bias in the energy estimators on the forcing parameter of population control and the time step parameter.
+A proof that the shift estimator is an upper bound for the projected energies is provided in App.~\ref{sec:upperbound} and a detailed derivation of the exact solution of the stochastic differential equation with Greens functions in App.~\ref{sec:GreensFunctions}.
 Appendix \ref{sec:sampling} analyzes the detailed noise properties of the integer walker sampling algorithm and App.~\ref{sec:normSDE} derives a stochastic differential equation for the walker number in the sparse walker regime.